 Active professionals lead busy lives.
 Between work and family, it can be intimidating to add on advanced education.
 And yet, education is such an important investment in your future that it can’t be ignored.

-The MBA Certificate in Design and Innovation Management, and Ferris’ entire MBA program, have been designed around the lives of working professionals.
+The Graduate Certificate in Design and Innovation Management, and Ferris’ entire MBA program, have been designed around the lives of working professionals.

 The College of Business ensures that application, planning and registration are fast and hassle-free, and that students stay on track.
 Questions get answered, and special requests and accommodations are handled on an individual level.